apache/freemarker/README.md

     Number of imports required for .*: 99
     Number of static imports needed for .*: 1
   - Java -> Installed JRE-s:
-    Ensure that you have JDK 8 installed, and that it was added to Eclipse.
+    Ensure that you have JDK 7 and JDK 8 installed, and that it was added to Eclipse.
 Note that it's not JRE, but JDK.
   - Java -> Compiler -> Javadoc:
     "Malformed Javadoc comments": Error
     "Only consider members as visible": Private